sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 - `details`
 - `releases`

-The `details` field is a GitHub, BitBucket or GitLab repository URL (HTTPS).
+The `details` field is a GitHub, Bitbucket or GitLab repository URL (HTTPS).
 Properties of the package will be retrieved from that automatically, but can also be explicitly set here: